-During the course of the committee's investigation, the committee became aware of a practice among some agents of giving away valuable films, photographs, articles, exclusive interviews, etc., to the mass media and distributors for the purpose of inducing the recipient to This problem has not been dealt with by distribute them further. amendment to the act because it is the committee's belief that under existing law the disposition of such "things of value disposed of by the registrant" must be reported in detail.
+The Senate Committee on Foreign Relations reported a practice among some agents of giving away valuable films, photographs, articles, exclusive interviews, etc., to the mass media and distributors for the purpose of inducing the recipient to distribute them further.
+This problem has not been dealt with by amendment to the act because it is the committee's belief that under existing law the disposition of such "things of value \ \ \ disposed of by the registrant" must be reported in detail.
 The phrase "a detailed statement," as used in this subsection (as well as in a number of others in sec.
 2) is intended by the committee to require that degree of specificity necessary to permit meaningful public evaluation of each of the significant steps taken to achieve the purposes of the agency.
 Where, for example, free trips are given to or arranged for newsmen or others by an agent interested in securing favorable news reports or impressions concerning his foreign principal, a detailed statement would require mention of the names of such travelers, along with the value, time, and object of the trip, so that readers, listeners, or film viewers would have available a source of information which could equip them to judge for themselves the objectivity of any resulting reports.
 But the committee again emphasizes that the basic responsibility for policing and preventing corruption of the mass media rests with media executives.